 - Invest in a few new academic tools to get ready.
 Remember the elementary school days of shopping for new pencils and notebooks?
 A bit of time and money invested now in the appropriate tools to get the work done will help stimulate some interest in seeing this new semester and new classes as a fresh beginning.

 - Your student might take this opportunity to tackle any lingering feelings of apathy.
-Is he feeling disengaged and uninvolved?
+Are they feeling disengaged and uninvolved?
 Winter is often a tough time to feel enthusiastic, but apathy may be one of your student’s worst enemies.
-Suggest that he think about his attitude, name the monsters, and make a plan to overcome them and get more involved this time around.
+Suggest that they think about their attitude, name the monsters, and make a plan to overcome them and get more involved this time around.

-- Your student might spend some time prior to the start of this semester to create or revise his budget.
-If he doesn’t have one, this is a good time to start.
-If he created a budget for fall semester, this is a good time to review whether or not it was realistic.
-Making a plan at the start of the semester – and trying to stick with it – will help your student feel in control.
+- Your student might spend some time prior to the start of this semester to create or revise their budget.
+If they don’t have one, this is a good time to start.
+If your student created a budget for fall semester, this is a good time to review whether or not it was realistic.
+Making a plan at the start of the semester — and trying to stick with it — will help your student feel in control.

 - Has your student made New Year’s resolutions?
 If so, they may be realistic or not.
-The start of the semester is a good time for your student to think about his resolutions and/or goals and turn them into action plans.
-What will he do, or not do, this semester to make those resolutions become reality?
+The start of the semester is a good time for your student to think about their resolutions and/or goals and turn them into action plans.
+What will they do, or not do, this semester to make those resolutions become reality?

 - Find a new favorite place on campus to do some studying.
 Dorm rooms work — sometimes.
 The library is an obvious classic place to study.
 But sometimes finding a new, quiet, place to spend some occasional study time can break things up a bit.
 This might be a good time to wander around and discover some new spaces on campus.

 The start of a new semester is an obvious new beginning because your student is beginning new courses.
 However, it is also a wonderful opportunity for a new mental attitude toward the work and life of college.
 If your student is a first year student, the fall semester was a time of tremendous adjustment and transition.
-Now that he understands the life of the college, the new challenge for your student will be to keep it fresh, and to take advantage of the knowledge he has gained during that first semester.
-Encourage him to see this fresh start and remind him that, as always, you’ll be there (in the background) if he needs you.
+Now that they understand the life of the college, the new challenge for your student will be to keep it fresh, and to take advantage of the knowledge gained during that first semester.
+Encourage your student to see this fresh start and remind them that, as always, you’ll be there (in the background) if they need you.